askore/capstone2014-firefoxOS/README.md

 ```

 ##### Other
-Certain functionality the API uses such as is the device charging has been tested within PC OS browsers and confirmed to work, but the library as a whole has not been tested on platforms outside of Firefox OS.
-As such while the library is planned to support all manner of platforms, installation outside of Firefox OS can not be provided at this time.
+Certain functionality the API uses such as is the device charging and our "battest" demo app have been tested within PC OS browsers and confirmed to work, but the library as a whole has not been exhaustively tested on platforms outside of Firefox OS.
+As such while the library is planned to support all manner of platforms, installation documentation outside of Firefox OS can not be provided at this time.

 General Usage
 ======================